joseandres94/RfX-Copilot/README.md

 - **Deal Intelligence Card (DIC)**: extract requirements and key metadata into a concise, executive‑level view of the opportunity.
 - **Demo Brief generation**: propose a demo storyline and solution blueprint aligned with the RfX requirements.
 - **Gap analysis**: highlight gaps and risks between customer requirements and the proposed solution.
+- **RAG‑based QA**: retrieval‑augmented answers grounded in the original RfX document and in the derived artifacts (DIC, demo brief, gap analysis), not just in generic LLM knowledge.
 - **Conversational copilot**: ask questions about the deal and RfX via **text** or **voice**; get grounded answers.
 - **Multilingual**: English / Svenska (UI + model prompts).